salma-emara/aps105-book/textbook/chapters/chapter10-strings/string-functions.md

 ### strncmp

-The function `strncmp` compares the first `n` characters of two strings.
+The function `strncmp` compares at most the first `n` characters of two strings.
 The function prototype is as follows:

 ```{code-block} c
 int strncmp(const char *s1, const char *s2, size_t n);
 ```

-The function compares the first `n` characters of the two strings `s1` and `s2`, looking at their lexicographic order, which is the order of their appearance in the dictionary.
+The function compares at most the first `n` characters of the two strings `s1` and `s2`, looking at their lexicographic order, which is the order of their appearance in the dictionary.
+The comparison stops when characters are not matching or when a null character `\0` is encountered or after comparing `n` characters.
 Similar to `strcmp`, the function returns an integer that is less than zero, equal to zero, or greater than zero if `s1` is found before, identical to, or after `s2` in the dictionary, respectively.

 The following program demonstrates the use of `strncmp`: